-An important characteristic of decisions and business knowledge models, in DMN, is that they may contain an expression that describes the logic by which a modeled decision shall be made, or pieces of that logic.
+An important characteristic of decisions and business knowledge models, in DMNDMN, is that they may contain an expression that describes the logic by which a modeled decision shall be made, or pieces of that logic.

-In DMN 1.0, the class Expression is the abstract super class for all expressions that are used to describe complete or parts of decision logic in DMN models and that return a single value when interpreted.
+In DMN 1.0DMN 1.0, the class Expression is the abstract super-class for all expressions that are used to describe complete or parts of decision logic in DMNDMN models and that return a single value when interpreted.

-Expression is an abstract specialization of DMNElement, from which it inherits the id, and optional name and description attributes.
+Expression is an abstract specialization of DMNDMNElement, from which it inherits the id, and optional name and description attributes.

 An instance of Expression is a component of a Decision element, of a BusinessKnowledgeModel element, or of an ItemDefinition element, or it is a component of another instance of Expression, directly or indirectly.
-The id of an Expression element MUST be unique within the containing instance of Decision, BusinessKnowledgeModel or ItemDefinition.
+The id of an Expression element MUSTSHALL be unique within the containing instance of Decision, BusinessKnowledgeModel or ItemDefinition.

 An instance of Expression references zero or more inputVariables, which are instances of InformationItem.
 The inputVariables are lexically scoped, in instances of Expression, and the scope is defined by the instance of Decision that contains them as part of an informationRequirement element, or by the instance of BusinessKnowledgeModel that contains them as parameters.
-An Expression element that is contained in an instance of ItemDefinition MUST NOT reference any inputVariable.
+An Expression element that is contained in an instance of ItemDefinition MUSTSHALL NOT reference any inputVariable.

 An instance of Expression references an optional itemDefinition, which is an instance of ItemDefinition that specifies its range of possible values.
+If an instance of Expression that is a component of a Decision element references an itemDefinition, the itemDefinition and the outputDefinition of the containing Decision element SHALL be the same instance of ItemDefinition.